epogrebnyak/abacus/README.md

 bx show account sales
 ```

-`assert` command will make the program complain
-if account balance is not equal to provided value.
+`assert` command will complain if account balance is not equal to provided value.
 This is useful for testing.

 ```bash